wijet/cleaner/README.md

 	$ cleaner start

-You can specify how cleaning interval with "rails like" syntax: 20.minutes, 4.hours, 1.day
+You can specify cleaning interval with "rails like" syntax: 20.minutes, 4.hours, 1.day

 	$ cleaner start 4.hours